 - Precise installation—Pay particular attention to break-in procedures.

-- High standards—Strive for high standards in the maintenance and reliability of equipment.
+- High equipment standards—Strive for high standards in the condition, maintenance, and reliability of equipment.

 Using seating installation tools ensures that you have proper loading of every ring.
 This helps seat each ring correctly in the stuffing box and make sure that the load is carried across all the rings.